Root Canal Therapy

 - A crack or fracture in the tooth

 If you experience any of the symptoms described above, make an appointment for an examination.

-After diagnosis, a long appointment usually is required to perform the root canal therapy.
+After diagnosis, a long appointment usually is required to perform root canal therapy.
 A root canal therapy is done in several steps:

 - An opening is made on the problem tooth to remove the infected nerve tissue and/or blood vessels

-- Canal is then cleaned
+- The canal is then cleaned

-- Tooth is restored with fillings
+- The tooth is restored with fillings